Artists Partners

 One Mic, Many Voices

-His mission, each time he steps on the stage, is to bring the audience something so needed in our society, laughter and clean fun.
-With the help of his zany puppets, we will give your audience an enjoyable experience they will always remember.
+Uncle Ty-Rone has been entertaining kids and their families for over 40 years in family and educational venues all across America.
+He is a professional ventriloquist, comedian, puppeteer, music producer, and puppet builder all rolled into one.
+His mission each time he steps on stage is to bring the audience something so needed in our society: laughter and clean fun.
+With the help of his zany puppets, he delivers an enjoyable experience your audience will always remember.

 Uncle Ty-Rone